henry-hks/AI-for-Cone-Detection/README.md

 ## Hardware
 <p align="justify">
-The Nivida Jetson TX2 and a RGB camera were utilised.
-A Depth Camera, like RealSense D435i was used instead of RGB camera to give additional depth data of cone for more accurate cone-to-path connection
+The <b>Nivida Jetson TX2</b> and a <b>Depth Camera</b> were utilized.
+The RealSense D435i was used instead of RGB camera to give additional depth data of cone for more accurate cone-to-path connection.
 </p>

 ## Implementation